Battery comparison test. Comparative test of imported and domestic batteries

 Price 7-12 thousand rubles

-Best Battery #1.
+Best battery #1.
 Bosch

 Price from 7 thousand rubles

 Bosch becomes the leader in the ranking of the best batteries for cars.
-A battery with an increased capacity and a reduced self-discharge rate has high operational characteristics.
-The battery provides start-up at temperatures down to minus 30 degrees.
-In the event of a deep discharge, the battery is capable of recovery.
-The manufacturers of the product also took care of the environment, providing a reduced level of electrolyte evaporation.
-The disadvantage of this device is the rapid damage when working as part of an electrical network with non-ideal characteristics, for example, with faulty generator.
-It is also worth noting that the Bosch series batteries are far from the cheapest, their cost starts from 7 thousand rubles and more.
+A battery with increased capacity and reduced self-discharge rate has high performance characteristics.
+The battery provides starting at temperatures down to minus 30 degrees.
+In case of deep discharge, the battery is capable of recovery.
+Manufacturers of the product also took care of the environment, ensuring a reduced level of electrolyte evaporation.
+The disadvantage of this device is rapid damage when operating as part of an electrical network with non-ideal characteristics, for example, with faulty generator.
+It is also worth noting that Bosch series batteries are far from the cheapest, their cost starts from 7 thousand rubles and above.

 1. Tyumen Battery Premium;